Fill form to unlock content

 “Lift and Learn” with Digital Displays

-The company’s Interactive Retail Display solution was created around a simple concept: “I can click on a product online to get more information.
+The solution was created around a simple concept: “I can click on a product online to get more information.
 Why can’t I do that in-store?”

-Online, a shopper can choose a base bag, then customizes the flap, strap, and lock to create a completely personalized purse.
-Perch and Kate Spade brought this experience into retail locations to provide an “endless aisle” experience for customers, combining the excitement of limitless options with the immediacy of being in the store.
+A shopper can choose a base bag, then customize the flap, strap, and lock to create a completely personalized purse.
+Perch and Kate Spade brought this fully interactive experience into retail locations to provide an “endless aisle” experience for customers, combining the excitement of limitless options with the immediacy of being in the store.

 This is a win-win for both consumers and brands.
 The consumer sees all the different fragrances that may be a good fit for them; the brands can showcase the rich media assets that they’ve created to promote their products.

 Macy’s then takes the omnichannel shopping experience to the next level by integrating a seamless checkout experience.
-This means shoppers can access the Macy’s website or their app to order the product they’re looking at, and have it delivered to their home—or pay for it with Macy’s cashier-less checkout, and walk right out of the store with their new item.
+This means shoppers can access the Macy’s website or their app to order the product they’re looking at, and have it delivered to their home—or pay for it with Macy’s touchscreen self-checkout kiosk and walk right out of the store with their new item.

 Rich Media for Customers, Rich Data for Brands

-The front-end experience that Perch helps brands provide is equaled by its back-end processing, real-time retail analytics, and insights into customer behavior and conversion (Figure 1).
+The front-end experience that Perch helps brands provide is equaled by its back-end processing, real-time retail analytics, and insights into customer behavior and conversion.

 Perch relies on both Intel® NUC and Intel® RealSense™ technology to deliver innovative and immersive solutions in an affordable way that’s easily scalable.